Chapter 59: The Role of Observer — Observer and Observed

 - Illumination: Sudden insight or breakthrough

-- Verification: Conscious checking and formalization
+- Verification: Observing checking and formalization

 Mystery: Where do genuinely new mathematical ideas originate?